Personal Injury Calculator

-You need to know what your case might be worth before you can consider negotiating or settling a personal injury claim.
+Most injury victims, if unrepresented, have no idea what their case is worth.
+You need to know what your case might be worth before negotiating or settling your personal injury claim.
 Insurance companies rely on computer algorithms and past results to determine settlement offers.
-Most injury victims, if unrepresented, have no idea what their case is really worth.
-Different cities, different counties, different states show wide variability in «case value.» This free personal injury settlement calculator is our attempt to level the playing field for unrepresented injury victims.
+This free personal injury settlement calculator is our attempt to level the playing field for unrepresented injury victims.

-Note: This free personal injury settlement calculator is for informational purposes only and should not be considered legal advice.
+Disclaimer: This free personal injury settlement calculator is for informational purposes and does not constitute legal advice.
 It does not create an attorney-client relationship and we do not store the information you enter in the calculator.
-Consult an attorney for a financial and legal analysis of your claim, or call Gage Mathers to see how we might be able to help you.

-On average, juries use multipliers that range from 1.0 to 10.0.
+Juries commonly use multipliers that range from 1.0 to 10.0.
 The multiplier will be higher for worse injuries, longer recovery time, permanency, greater impact on your daily life, and aggravating factors about how the injuries occurred (e.g., drunk driver, distracted driver).
-Most insurance adjusters try to use low multipliers, like 1.5, and argue juries are not so kind.
-Obviously the adjuster is puffing and hoping the injury victim accepts a low settlement offer.
+Most insurance adjusters, on the other hand, use multipliers that range from 0.5 to 1.0 claiming juries are not so kind.
+The adjuster is puffing and hoping the injury victim accepts a low settlement offer.

 Confer With a Lawyer